cerijs/ceri/README.md

 So as a rule of thumb: use ceri if you plan to use your component across projects, if it is a project specific one use the framework of the project and keep it homogenous.

-## I want to use a component build with ceri
+## I want to use a component built with ceri

 You have to install and use the lightweight custom-element polyfill:
 ```sh